valeriy-sokoloff/cf-turnstile/README.md

 * `TURNSTILE_SECRET_KEY`
 * `TURNSTILE_SITE_KEY`

-or in case you're using Rails, create an `turnstile.rb` initializer:
+or in case you're using Rails, create a `turnstile.rb` initializer:
 ```ruby
 Turnstile.configure do |config|
   config.site_key  = '<your_site_key>'